Generating a synthetic population of individuals in households: Sample-free vs sample-based methods: Generating a synthetic population of reference for the comparison

-\paragraph{Monoparental} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}.. \item The ages of the children are determined according to the age of individual 1 (An individual can do a child after 15 and before 55) and the distribution 6 in Table \ref{Controls}. \end{itemize}
+{\bf{Monoparental}} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The ages of the children are determined according to the age of individual 1 (An individual can do a child after 15 and before 55) and the distribution 6 in Table \ref{Controls}. \end{itemize}

-\paragraph{Couple without child} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The age of the individual 2 is determined using the distribution 5 in Table \ref{Controls}. \end{itemize}
+{\bf{Couple without child}} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The age of the individual 2 is determined using the distribution 5 in Table \ref{Controls}. \end{itemize}

-\paragraph{Couple with child} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The age of the individual 2 is determined using the distribution 5 in Table \ref{Controls}. \item The ages of the children are determined according to the age of individual 1 and the distribution 6 in Table \ref{Controls}. \end{itemize}
+{\bf{Couple with child}} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The age of the individual 2 is determined using the distribution 5 in Table \ref{Controls}. \item The ages of the children are determined according to the age of individual 1 and the distribution 6 in Table \ref{Controls}. \end{itemize}

-\paragraph{Other} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The ages of the others individuals are determined according to the age of individual 1. \end{itemize}
+{\bf{Other}} \begin{itemize} \item The age of the individual 1 is determined using the distribution 4 in Table \ref{Controls}. \item The ages of the others individuals are determined according to the age of individual 1. \end{itemize}

 To obtain a synthetic population $P$ with households $Y$ filled by individuals $X$ we use the Algorithm \ref{PopGenFlo2} where we approximate the Equation \ref{eq2} with the distributions 4, 5 and 6 in Table \ref{Controls}.
 We put no constraint on the number of individuals in the age pyramid, hence the reference population does not give any advantage to the sample-free method.
+Figure S\ref{Fig3abc} and Figure S\ref{Fig4abc} show the values obtained for individual's and household's attributes for the Auvergne region and for Marsac-en-Livradois, a municipality drawn at random among the 1310 Auvergne municipalities.
+These figures show the results obtained with the reference, the sample-free and the sample-based populations.